 Jewish Tradition looks for a Second Exodus.
 Moses and Elijah were with Rabbi Yeshua representing the Law and the Prophets Mt 22:40.
 Moses represented the Law, while Elijah represented the prophets as one of Rabbi Yeshua’s two witnesses for the ingrafting Rev 11:3.

-The Second Exodus is Rabbi Yeshua, the Lamb of God, Jn 1:29, 36, who spiritually saved us by the one single sacrifice of his Body and Blood.
-Each time the sacrifice of the Lamb of God is re-presented we personally participate, and are saved Lk 23:43 because love is stronger than death.
+In brief, the Second Exodus is Rabbi Yeshua, the Lamb of God, Jn 1:29, 36, who spiritually saved us by the one single sacrifice of his Body and Blood.
+Each time the sacrifice of the Lamb of God is re-presented (zakhor) we personally participate, and are saved Lk 23:43 because love is stronger than death.